SubscribeSubscribe to our FREE newsletter and get a FREE E-Book, "Relationship Fix for Love and Work."

 Always the educator, while offering relationship advice on a local TV network, syndicated television spotted DR. GILDA - and catapulted her from the corporate sector into the pop culture, where she became a recognizable media personality on America's daytime talk shows.
 She became the family therapist on the Sally Jessy Raphael Show on NBC-TV.
-She went on to host her own show as the Love Doc on MTV Online, she wrote relationship columns for Teen, Twist, and other teen magazines, she became Valentine's Day Spokesperson for Hallmark Cards, and she was the Relationship Expert for Harlequin Enterprises.
+She went on to host her own show as the Love Doc on MTV Online, she wrote relationship columns for Teen People, Teen, Twist, and other popular teen magazines, she became Valentine's Day Spokesperson for Hallmark Cards, and she was the Relationship Expert for Harlequin Enterprises.
 She wrote the "DR. GILDA Says" column in Thomson Newspapers' syndicated "HealthFile," she was on the advisory board of the National Association for Female Executives, and she was the Relationship Expert on WABC's "Success Radio."

 The Fox network subsidized a pilot for her own syndicated TV show, "DR. GILDA."
 She also did the "Shrink Rap" column in Soap Opera Digest, she was on the advisory board of CosmoGIRL!, and she was the Relationship Expert for AMI Mini Mags, the booklets at supermarkets, Wal-Marts and mass merchandiser checkouts.
-Some of the Mini Mag titles she's authored are: "How to Win at Love"; "10 Questions Women Should Never Ask & the 10 They Should"; "Women's 10 Big Worries & How to Beat 'Em"; "He Says, She Says: When Love Gets Lost in the Translation"; and "Your Guide to a Perfect Relationship."
-She was the 5-Minute Therapist for For Me magazine, and Match.com's "Ask Dr. Gilda" advice columnist, published on MSN.com, Yahoo.com, and numerous other international sites, including Match's Happen Magazine.
-She was also the 30-Second Therapist for Today.com, the website for the Today Show.
+Some of the Mini Mag titles she authored were: "How to Win at Love"; "10 Questions Women Should Never Ask & the 10 They Should"; "Women's 10 Big Worries & How to Beat 'Em"; "He Says, She Says: When Love Gets Lost in the Translation"; and "Your Guide to a Perfect Relationship."
+She wrote the "5-Minute Therapist" column for For Me magazine, and was Match.com's "Ask Dr. Gilda" advice columnist, published on MSN.com, Yahoo.com, and numerous other international sites, including Match's Happen Magazine.
+She also wrote the weekly "30-Second Therapist" column for Today.com, the Today Show website.

 Dr. Gilda, "Country Music Doctor"